nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If the matriculation number does not exist in the records, a message will be shown to inform users that the matriculation number is not found.
+* If the student found does not have an appointment, the appointment list will appear as empty.

 Examples:
 * `find A0175678U` shows Bernice Yu's personal information, and her appointment details if it is present.